 Foxen people are naturally very short, the shortest of the Sentient races, with their record-holding natural height being only 5’5″ by Ka’harja Nigelle; who was believed to have had magical influences contribute to his unsual height.

-They are generally overweight because of their diets, often being compared to the wolven people they came from.
+They are generally heavy-set because of their diets, often being compared to the wolven people they came from.
 However, it is not uncommon to find thinner foxen people; travellers, doctors, and soldiers are often known to be thinner than average because of their lifestyles.

 Though they are compared to the wolven people, they have less body hair than any of the Eala races.
 This is not to say they don’t share any similarities: like the Eala races, they have animal-like tails and ears.